ramadhia/maxtest/README.md

    psql -h localhost -U root -p 45432
    ```

-   If PostgreSQL is running, it will ask for the password (use the one defined in `.env` file or `docker-compose.yaml`).
+   If PostgreSQL is running, it will ask for the password (use the one defined in `.env|env.example` file or `docker-compose.yaml`).

 #### 2.3 Create the Database